 Small businesses should also be aware of FICO’s Small Business Scoring Service (SBSS), which ranks businesses on the likelihood of making on-time payments.
 SBSS scores are used for term loans, lines of credit, and commercial loans up to $350,000 from the SBA.
 Scores range from 0 to 300, the higher the score the better.
 To pass the SBA’s pre-screen process you need a minimum score of 140.

 If you’ve incorporated your business, applied for a loan, or leased office space, you likely have a business credit profile.
 You can look for your business through any one of the credit agencies, or through Nav, where you can view summary reports for free or subscribe for full credit reports.

-While full business credit reports aren’t free, checking your report about twice a year is recommended to look for errors, or missing financial data.
-Reviewing your report can help protect your business against identify theft and can be useful to compare yourself with borrower if you’re planning to apply for a loan.
+While full business credit reports aren’t free, checking your report about twice a year is recommended to look for errors or missing financial data.
+Reviewing your report can help protect your business against identity theft and can be useful to compare yourself with the borrower if you’re planning to apply for a loan.
 If you do see mistakes or missing information, you can report these errors with evidence about the inaccuracy.

 Missed payments, a slow increase of debt, or collections on your business profile can trigger a low credit score.
-To maintain strong business credit, the best thing you can do is to pay your bills on time to build positive payment history, and monitor your file to ensure accuracy.
+To maintain strong business credit, the best thing you can do is to pay your bills on time to build a positive payment history and monitor your file to ensure accuracy.

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
 Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.

 Five simple and easy strategies to make your business more environmentally friendly and save money at the same time.

 Build a rock star team for your independent business by learning more about how how to leverage financial advisors and accountants.